ynyeh0221/ai-model-management-rag-system/DEMO.md

 ```
 Which models use Unet architectures?
 Please find models created in March 2025 and using CNN.
+Please find models created in April and using CelebA.
 List all seq2seq models that use attention mechanisms.
 Show me models trained on the MNIST dataset using autoencoder.
 ```